-9 Things to do in New York with kids in a day.
+9 Things to do with Kids in NYC.

-We had only 32 hours in New York and therefore needed to find as many things to do in New York with kids as we possible could!
+We had only 32 hours in New York and therefore needed to find as many things to do with kids in NYC as we possible could!

 Hilton Garden Inn on Times Square